antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdTitles200Ok GetCorporationsCorporationIdTitles(ctx, corporationId, optional)
 Get corporation titles

-Returns a corporation's titles  ---  This route is cached for up to 3600 seconds
+Returns a corporation's titles  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters